finanalyst/raku-pod-render/RenderPod.md

 ```
 `xxxx` may be a Hash or a Str, in which case it is taken to be a path to a Raku program that evaluates to a Hash.

 The keys of the (resultant) Hash are added to the existing templates.

-Any previously existing templates are over-ridden.
+The previous value of existing templates can be stored depending on how the Engine Wrapper in Templating is written.
+For Mustache, the previous template is over-written.
+For RakuClosure, the previous value can be accessed.
+This allows for Plugins to provide a template that uses the result of the previous template.

+The use case for this is to allow for plugins that obtain data from, eg., headings, but to generate output that is provided by the heading that has gone before.

 ## Raku Closure Templates
 This system was introduced to speed up processing.
 The Pod Rendering engine generates a set of keys and parameters.
 It calls the method `rendition` with the key and the parameters, and expects a string back with the parameters interpolated into the output.